-The support of AI/ML in NG-RAN is specified in TS 38.300 [2].
+The support of AI/ML for NG-RAN is specified in TS 38.300 [2].

 In case of CU-DU split architecture, the following scenarios may be supported:

 - AI/ML Model Training is located in the OAM and AI/ML Model Inference is located in the gNB-CU.